AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt3-dividing-profiles.md

           }
 {% endhighlight %}

 Now let make our lives easier by adding testing aliases to our project.
-Here is the alias to run your Clojure `speclj` tests using the `clj` profile:
+Here is the alias to run your Clojure `speclj` tests using the `:clj` profile:

 {% highlight clojure linenos %}
     :aliases {  "clj-test" ["with-profile","clj","spec"]